 The visit to Vega Observatory in Salzburg is optional and will be organized when a minimum number of participants reached.
 The cost is 30€ per person including transfer and dinner.

-If the minimum number of participants is not met, the visit will be replaced by a visit to the Innsbruck mountains with stargazing session.
-The cost is 10€ per person including transfer
+If the minimum number of participants is not met, the visit will be replaced by a visit to the Innsbruck mountains with a stargazing session.
+The cost is 10€ per person including the transfer.

 A limited number of grants may be awarded by the Lascil to cover part of the costs of participants who do not have sources of funding.
 Applicants who require grants may indicate this on the payment form, once they have registered.
 Participants who are awarded a grant will be informed by August 3rd.
 For these granted participants there is a course deposit of 40€ which will be refunded during physical attendance to the workshop.